 Tonight I found out that another mother lost her child.
 I felt everything inside me scream “No!”.
 The general travesty of losing a child was particularly eclipsed for me by the sense that I felt somehow responsible for this boy; responsible for his fate.
-From his birth I had a sense about him despite not having few personal ties to his life.
+From his birth I had a sense about him despite having few personal ties to his life.
 It made the news real.
 Inside I raged at the wrongness.

 And then I wept.

 I lost my neice over a decade ago.
 We learned a lot about grief as a family when that happened.
 Like; it comes in waves and the “why” is never good enough.
 We learned that there can be beauty in how we grieve.
 We learned to throw eggs at trees.
 I also learned something else…

 Never tell a grieving parent “I’m sorry”.

 I’ve tried hard to stick to this rule understanding that wounds go deep.
 Platitudes are salt to open wounds.
 But tonight, sitting in my van, sobbing and imagining his mother’s beautiful face all I could think was how very sorry I am.
 How woefully, deeply, piercingly sorry I feel for the whole thing.

 This is going to walk the line of giving grieving people unasked for advice (another thing that I don’t recommend).
 Really, it’s meant more as an encouragement, because the truth is that if you are grieving you are going to hear “I’m sorry”.
 You are going to hear it way too many times and it may drive you out of your skin because I’m sorry just doesn’t fill the hole.
 But maybe this will lessen the blow.